 Since its creation Santa Clara County boundries have changed to include Territory which at one time was in Santa Clara County is now in Alameda County.

-The following are web links to Genealogy, Records and Resources relevant to Santa Clara County.
+The following are web links to Genealogy, Records and Resources pertaining to Santa Clara County.
 A majority of these genealogy links fall into 3 categories: Business Sites, Private Sites or Organization Sites.
 Some have free access some require a payment.
 This is basically a listing which has been gathered or submitted.
 I do not recommend or promote one genealogy site above another.
-Feel free to suggest your own preferred Santa Clara County genealogy or family history associated sites.